 [00:30:38] And that is something that takes time.
 You can't just do that with the wave of a wand, right?

 [00:30:44] Daniel Conn: [00:30:44] Absolutely.
 Look, it says it all.
-There's advertising we all know I've been doing this already for a good few years and I'm telling you, you may fail most with most of their tests.
-So if they're failing for most of the tests, but it's still that overall program is growing [00:31:00] in terms of the number of individual episodes that they're appearing on over time.
+There's advertising we all know.
+I've been doing this already for a good few years, and I'm telling you, you may fail most with most of their tests.
+So if they're failing for most of the tests, but it's still that the overall program is growing [00:31:00] in terms of the number of individual episodes that they appear on over time.

-[00:31:04] It's compounding it says a lot.
-So I'm going go into it with don't put the blinkers on.
-And I, for one over what we do at thought is when we're working with brands from the media buying side, I'm always buying the platform and is unsure.
+[00:31:04] It's compounding.
+It says a lot.
+So I'm going to go into it with don't put the blinkers on.
+And I, for one, over what we do at the thought is when we're working with brands from the media buying side, I'm always buying the platform and is unsure.
 For me, a little bit of truth can hurt, but it's going to set them up for success in the long run.

 [00:32:37] And I think LinkedIn is one of them.
-I'm really curious to see the relationship between podcasters and Twitch evolve and that period and continuing distribution on YouTube and seeing what happens there.
-So I think that's the interesting thing for me as is really looking at, there's podcasting as an industry and it's its own.
+I'm really curious to see the relationship between podcasters and Twitch evolve and that period and continuing distribution on YouTube and see what happens there.
+So I think that's the interesting thing for me as it is really looking at, there's podcasting as an industry, and it's it's own.

-[00:32:57] It turns and it grows, but actually you got [00:33:00] really spread out over the lines are really blurry.
-So seeing that as a phenomenon is pretty fascinating to me and seeing where you get, where you go next.
+[00:32:57] It turns, and it grows, but actually, you got [00:33:00] really spread out over the lines are really blurry.
+So seeing that as a phenomenon is pretty fascinating to me, and see where you get, where you go next.